hakiimnurrizka/Multivariate-Statistics-R/README.md

 # Multivariate-Statistics-R
-R codes for basic of multivariate statistics blablabla
+R codes and logs for basic of multivariate statistics Some of the datasets used were from R library